Key Stage 2

 Pupils move into Year 3 when they are seven years old and finish Year 6 when they are eleven.

-As with KS1, we follow the British National Curriculum closely.
+As with KS1, we follow the English National Curriculum closely.

 Teachers provide stimulating activities to build up pupil confidence and harness natural curiosity.
 Children thereby achieve high levels of knowledge, skills and understanding while enjoying the learning process.
 Where possible and appropriate, children are taken on out-of-school visits in order to enhance classroom teaching.
 Some pupil work falls easily into identifiable subject areas, however, children are also involved in a variety of cross-curricular topic based investigations.